-You may submit your comments and questions in writing for the Board's consideration by sending them to OCSDClerk@ocsd.com with the subject line "PUBLIC COMMENT ITEM #" (insert the item number relevant to your comment) or "PUBLIC COMMENT NON-AGENDA ITEM".
-Submit your written comments by 6:00 p.m. on Tuesday, April 21, 2020.
-All public comments will be provided to the Board and may be read into the record or compiled as part of the record.
+You may submit your comments and questions in writing for the Steering Committee's consideration in advance of the meeting only by sending them to OCSDClerk@ocsd.com with the subject line "PUBLIC COMMENT ITEM #" (insert the item number relevant to your comment) or "PUBLIC COMMENT NON-AGENDA ITEM".
+Submit your written comments by 5:00 p.m. on Tuesday, April 21, 2020.
+All public comments will be provided to the Steering Committee and may be read into the record or compiled as part of the record.